mercierc/pauli/README.md

 run
 Hello, GO!
 ```
-Note that we can pass environement variables as we would do with docker.
+Note that we can pass environement variables as we would do with docker with the --env.